How to manage your Digital Outcomes and Specialists contract

 - suppliers who might be more suited to the work have a fair chance to apply

 A supplier can’t charge you more than the maximum price agreed in the contract.
-If you want the supplier to continue but you’ve already paid the maximum amount, the contract will be invalid unless you fill in a new contract change notice.
+If you want the supplier to continue but you’ve already paid the maximum amount, the contract will be invalid unless you fill in a CCN.

 How to manage supplier performance

 Have open and honest conversations with your supplier about how a project is progressing.
 When you need to measure a supplier’s performance, you should:

 - identify any areas for improvement and agree how to make changes

 - discuss and document poor performance and give the supplier the opportunity to perform better by requesting an improvement plan

 You can use the ‘balanced scorecard’ in the Digital Outcomes and Specialists contract to help you set key performance indicators (KPIs) to measure performance.